 I bet you weighed yourself this morning.

-Did you like the number you saw, or were you expecting something lower?
 Did you get overly excited if it was low or unreasonably depressed if it was too high?
-We’ve all been there, so don’t beat yourself up too much.

-Seriously, quit hitting yourself.
+Seriously, quit hitting yourself!

 Whenever somebody tells me that he or she is going to get in shape, it’s always something like: “I’m going to lose 50 pounds,” or “If I can just get down to 200, I’ll be good.”